John Dixon Butler: Personal life and death

 Like his father, Dixon Butler was an active Freemason and became a member of the Baldwin Lodge in Dalton-in-Furness on 11 June 1890; five years later, he was initiated at the Mount Moriah Lodge, Tower Hill.
 He married Hannah Frazer (1854–1924) in March 1901; they had no children.
 He was elected a fellow of the Royal Institute of British Architects (RIBA) in 1906.

-Dixon Butler retired to Molesey, Surrey, where he died on 27 October 1920.
-He was interred in the churchyard of St John's in Woking.
-His former Tower Bridge Police Station and Court, now a hotel, is named The Dixon in commemoration of his life and works.
+Up until his death Dixon Butler lived in Molesey, Surrey.
+He died at King's College Hospital on 27 October 1920 and was interred in the churchyard of St John's, Woking.
+He was succeeded in the role of surveyor to the Metropolitan Police by Gilbert Mackenzie Trench, the same year.
+Dixon Butler's Tower Bridge Police Station and Court, now a hotel, is named The Dixon in commemoration of him.